Y8Games/y8-construct3-sdk/README.md

 - SponsoredSite -  if SponsoredSite = 1 then y8 Logo's are not clickable
 - blacklistSite - if blacklistSite = 1 then show blacklist layout
 - userNameY8 - You can call userNameY8 variable to show Player's username.
+- isPausedGameY8 - When the ad call, the isPausedGameY8 change to 1, then you must pause the game.
+Once the ad closed the isPausedGameY8 change to 0, then you can resume the game.

 **Need More Help**